agrawal-prakhar/Final-Project/README.md

 How to Compile and Run

-Go inside the src folder and compile all the files javac */*.java Use java Main to run the program
+Compile all the files javac */*.java Use java Main to run the program

 How To Use